cleanlab/cleanvision/.github/pull_request_template.md

 ## Testing

 > What testing have you done and verified?
-If you can't test, please say why that is.
+Please link to the one unit test that is most end-to-end check of your new functionality.
+It's ok if your unit tests are not yet comprehensive when you first open the PR, we can revisit them later!

 -